r-grandorder/tri-hermes/src/LN/notes.md

 Angel Notes. the matter of [knight arms] and [over count 1999].

-The plane flew higher into the troposphere.\n
+The plane flew higher into the troposphere.

 It had yet to pierce the layer of gray clouds.

-Iron wings soared through the gray sky\n
+Iron wings soared through the gray sky

 On their way to annihilate the common enemy of mankind.

-By battle’s end, this was the only craft to escape destruction among all those sent.\n It seems he was lucky an old AI controlled his plane.\n The AI controlled plane was the only one not touched by the enemy’s burning light.
+By battle’s end, this was the only craft to escape destruction among all those sent.

+It seems he was lucky an old AI controlled his plane.

+The AI controlled plane was the only one not touched by the enemy’s burning light.

-I continued to fly by myself.\n
+I continued to fly by myself.

 Just then I thought, “the organic pulsations echoing through the machine belong only to me.”

-I opened the door and drew out my gun.\n
+I opened the door and drew out my gun.

-The air flowing into the cockpit was cold and burned his lungs.\n The temperature inside quickly reached below zero.
-His coat meant nothing.\n It was barely warm enough to sustain organic life.
+The air flowing into the cockpit was cold and burned his lungs.

+The temperature inside quickly reached below zero.
+His coat meant nothing.

+It was barely warm enough to sustain organic life.

 This aircraft, which had only been intended to act as transport for flight-capable species, had no weapons.
 In order to fight, I had to risk my life in this way.

-Arctic cold and rampaging winds…\n
+Arctic cold and rampaging winds…

-The corpses of my comrades lying behind me, leaking spinal fluid from their ears and noses…\n This old aircraft that could crash at any moment.\n The situation was so utterly bleak that I almost felt like singing.
+The corpses of my comrades lying behind me, leaking spinal fluid from their ears and noses…

+This old aircraft that could crash at any moment.

+The situation was so utterly bleak that I almost felt like singing.

-Holding the Black Barrel, which I’d modified for sniping, I did nothing but wait for my enemy,\n For the moment my enemy would appear in my scope.\n For the moment that I could pull the trigger and finally rest.
+Holding the Black Barrel, which I’d modified for sniping, I did nothing but wait for my enemy,

+For the moment my enemy would appear in my scope.

+For the moment that I could pull the trigger and finally rest.

-Seven days were added to the plane’s clock.\n
+Seven days were added to the plane’s clock.

-Only seven days have passed.\n
+Only seven days have passed.

 My paralyzed brain felt that I could stay like this for a month, a year.
 My body was always on the verge of collapse.

-How many days and months has it been?\n
+How many days and months has it been?

-My mind,\n
+My mind,

-My language,\n
+My language,

-Myself…\n
+Myself…

-Just when I had lost everything,\n
+Just when I had lost everything,

-I pulled everything back into focus.\n
+I pulled everything back into focus.

-The gun’s sight caught the enemy.\n
+The gun’s sight caught the enemy.

 I pulled the trigger without hesitation.

-My brain immolated as it punched through its limits.\n For just one brief moment before I fell unconscious,\n For just one small moment before I blacked out,\n
+My brain immolated as it punched through its limits.

+For just one brief moment before I fell unconscious,

+For just one small moment before I blacked out,

-For just a moment before I faded away, I beheld the shape of my enemy.\n How\n
+For just a moment before I faded away, I beheld the shape of my enemy.

+How

 Beautiful.

 —In a gap in the clouds, I saw an angel.

 ## Angel Notes o

-# [over count 1999] hagane no daichi|land of steel
+# [over count 1999] Hagane no Daichi | Land of Steel

 A planet that died.
 A world that reached its end.
 An earth where living things can’t live.
 The present-day name of this planet.
 It’s not its official name, but a nickname shared by the people who live in this corrupted land.
 Like the name [land of steel] indicates, most of the landmass are wild and destroyed, covered by a tainted gray cloud.